ibm-cloud-docs/vpc/file_storage_vpc_replication_manage.md

 # Managing replica file shares
 {: #file-storage-manage-replication}

-Manage replica file shares by removing the replication relationship to create two independent file shares.
-The replica file share becomes read/write, and you can update and delete the share.
+Manage replica file shares by removing replication relationships to create independent read/write shares that can be updated and deleted separately.
 {: shortdesc}

 You need Administrator or Editor IAM user roles to create and manage file share replicas and the replication relationship.
 For a list of these roles and actions, see [IAM roles for creating and managing file shares](/docs/iam?topic=iam-iam-service-roles-actions#is.share-roles).